Here’s a Q & A with Gonzalo Cid

 Do you use masking fluid?

-No, I like the adrenaline of leave white spaces just with brushes.
+No. I like the adrenaline of leaving white spaces using just my brush.

 When do you know a piece is finished?